 - A. Applicability.
-Development road entrance signs shall be permitted for: - (1) Residential developments with two or more buildings with a total of five or more dwelling units indicating only the name of the development, including single-family, two-family, and multi-family developments and mobile home parks, the management or developer thereof, and/or the address or location of the development. - (2) Nonresidential developments with two or more commercial, manufacturing, industrial, public or semipublic buildings (referred to as nonresidential use in this section) indicating only the name of the development and occupants. - B. Type.
-The development road entrance signs shall be ground signs. - C. Number.
-There shall not be more than two development road entrance signs for each point of vehicular access to a development. - D. Area. - (1) Residential development road entrance sign area shall not exceed 32 square feet each side. - (2) Nonresidential use subdivision road entrance signs shall not exceed 64 square feet each side.
+Development road entrance signs shall be permitted for: - (1) Residential developments with two or more buildings with a total of five or more dwelling units indicating only the name of the development, including single-family, two-family, and multi-family developments and mobile home parks, the management or developer thereof, and/or the address or location of the development. - (2) Nonresidential developments with two or more commercial, manufacturing, industrial, public, or semipublic buildings (referred to as nonresidential use in this section) indicating only the name of the development and occupants. - (1) Type.
+The development road entrance signs shall be ground signs.

+- (2) Number.
+There shall not be more than two development road entrance signs for each point of vehicular access to a development. - (3) Area. - (1) Residential development road entrance sign area shall not exceed 32 square feet each side. - (2) Nonresidential use subdivision road entrance signs shall not exceed 64 square feet each side.
 In addition, a nonresidential development identification sign may include, affixed directly to it, a directory identifying each nonresidential use in the subdivision.
-The gross surface area of a directory sign shall not exceed 10 square feet for each sign side for each nonresidential use. - E. Location.
-Development road entrance signs may be located in any required setback but shall not extend over any lot line or within 15 feet of any point of vehicular access from a public roadway. - F. Clear Sight; Hazards.
-No sign shall violate the clear sight requirements of §218-27C or otherwise be erected in such manner as would constitute a public hazard. - G. Height.
-Development road entrance signs shall not project higher than 15 feet. - H. Sign Faces.
+The gross surface area of a directory sign shall not exceed 10 square feet for each sign side for each nonresidential use. - (4) Location.
+Development road entrance signs may be located in any required setback but shall not extend over any lot line or within 15 feet of any point of vehicular access from a public roadway. - (5) Height.
+Development road entrance signs shall not project higher than 15 feet. - (6) Sign Faces.
 Development road entrance signs may be double-faced only when one such sign is used at a road entrance.

-§218-162 Home Occupation Signs.
+§500-162 Home Occupations

-See §218-28C.
+See §500-28C(10).

-§218-163 Nonresidential Uses.
+§500-164 Nonresidential Uses in All Districts

-For all commercial, manufacturing, industrial, public, and semi-public uses (referred to as nonresidential use in this section) in all Districts the following signs are permitted and then only if accessory to a permitted use, and such signs shall be subject to the requirements of this §218-163 and any other applicable provisions in this Article:
+For all commercial, manufacturing, industrial, public, and semi-public uses (referred to as nonresidential establishment in this section) in all districts the following signs are permitted and then only if accessory to a permitted use, and such signs shall be subject to the requirements of this §500-164 and any other applicable provisions in this Article: